 In my experience as a technology coordinator, the name Elmo has become synonymous with document cameras.
 Many teachers I work with refer to their document camera as their Elmo, even if it's from another manufacturer.

 The company continues to innovate with the TT–12, the latest addition to its "Teacher's Tool" line of document cameras.
 I didn't test Elmo's CRA–1 wireless tablet, which can be bundled with the TT–12, but the documentation on Elmo's website made me want to see for myself just how powerful a fully integrated solution could be.

-Any teacher who has worked with an overhead transparency projector will adapt quickly to the TT–12, which is extraordinarily easy to use.
-The arm on which the document camera is mounted is fully adjustable, giving teachers the flexibility to capture almost any type of image they'd like from almost any angle.
+Any instructor who has worked with an overhead transparency projector will adapt quickly to the TT–12, which is extraordinarily easy to use.
+The arm on which the document camera is mounted is fully adjustable, giving users the flexibility to capture almost any type of image they'd like from almost any angle.
 And the images the TT–12 produces are bright and razor-sharp, thanks to its 3.4-megapixel CMOS sensor, 12x optical- and 8x digital-zoom features.

 Zooming and one-touch autofocusing are possible through controls embedded on the arm and via a companion remote control, which also enables video and audio recording, playback, split screens, highlighting and content masking.
 Classroom demonstrations can be saved as still JPEG or MP4 video files and then posted in the school's learning management system for later viewing.
 The video files that I recorded were very smooth, given their frame rate of 30 frames per second.